Lectures on nonlinear sigma-models in projective superspace: Introduction

 \end{itemize} Supersymmetric sigma-models generalize ordinary bosonic ones.
 It is pertinent here to recall that a bosonic nonlinear sigma-model is a field theory over a space-time $\mathbb X$ in which the fields take values in a $d$-dimensional Riemannian manifold $(\cM^d, g)$ (known as {\it target space}).
 If $\mathbb X$ is four-dimensional Minkowski space, ${\mathbb M}^4$, the sigma-model action is \bea S=-\hf \int {\rm d}^4 x \, g_{\m \n} (\vf ) \pa^a \vf^\m \pa_a \vf^\n ~, \eea where $\vf^\m (x)$ are {scalar fields} on ${\mathbb M}^4$ and {local coordinates} on $\cM^d$ (more precisely, the field $\vf (x)$ takes its values in $\cM^d$).

 Unlike K\"ahler metrics, the hyperk\"ahler and quaternionic K\"ahler metrics are rather difficult to generate explicitly \cite{Besse}.
 In this regard, it turns out that the sigma-model results of \cite{A-GF,BW} have an important implication that was not immediately recognized and appreciated.
-The idea is that off-shell $\cN=2$ supersymmetry, {\it provided its power is properly elaborated}, is a device to generate hyperk\"ahler and quaternionic K\"ahler structures \cite{KLR,GIOS86,HitchinKLR}.
-More precisely, suppose it is possible to develop a formalism for constructing $\cN=2$ rigid supersymmetric sigma-models generated by a Lagrangian of reasonably arbitrary functional form (say, an arbitrary real analytic function of several variables).
+The idea is that off-shell $\cN=2$ supersymmetry, {\it provided its power is properly elaborated}, is a device to generate hyperk\"ahler and quaternionic K\"ahler structures \cite{LR,KLR,GIOS86,HitchinKLR}.
+More precisely, suppose it is possible to develop a formalism for constructing $\cN=2$ rigid supersymmetric sigma-models generated by a Lagrangian of reasonably general functional form (say, an arbitrary real analytic function of several variables).
 Then, for any choice of the Lagrangian, the target space metric must be hyperk\"ahler.
 Any deformation of the Lagrangian will lead to a new $\cN=2$ sigma-model, and hence to a new hyperk\"ahler metric.

 It appears that the only way to make the above idea work is to develop $\cN=2$ {\it superspace techniques} for constructing general $\cN=2$ supersymmetric sigma-models.
 Indeed, superspace is known to provide unique opportunities to engineer supersymmetric theories.
-Two fully-fledged $\cN=2$ superspace approaches have been developed: (i) harmonic superspace \cite{GIKOS,GIOS}; and (ii) projective superspace \cite{KLR,LR-projective1,LR-projective2,G-RRWLvU} (see also \cite{GHR} for a related construction in two dimensions).
+Two fully-fledged $\cN=2$ superspace approaches have been developed: (i) harmonic superspace \cite{GIKOS,GIOS}; and (ii) projective superspace \cite{KLR,GHR,LR-projective1,LR-projective2,G-RRWLvU}.
 The former is more general\footnote{Off-shell projective multiplets and their couplings can be obtained from those emerging within the harmonic-superspace approach via a singular truncation of multiplets \cite{K98} or, equivalently, by integrating out some auxiliary degrees of freedom \cite{JS}.} \cite{K98,JS}; it is also powerful in the context of quantum $\cN=2$ super Yang-Mills theories.
 However, it is the latter approach which is ideally designed for sigma-model constructions.
 These notes provide a pedagogical introduction to the projective-superspace approach.